zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 #### Drive Replacements {#drive-replacements}

 * Any drive in a given node can be replaced by another drive in the same node
-* In order to perform a drive replacement, the PX node must be put into `maintenance mode`
+* In order to perform a drive replacement, the Portworx node must be put into `maintenance mode`

 **Step 1: Enter Maintenance mode**